This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Cases in point: recent transactions

 In addition to publishing the ultimate result of its review, in select cases the Bureau also publishes position statements summarising its analysis of completed complex merger reviews.
-It has done so in two recent cases in the pharmaceutical industry, one involving a proposed transaction between two innovative drug companies, which resulted in the issuance of a NAL,12 and the other two involving the proposed transactions discussed above, which were cleared pursuant to a consent agreements in April and December 2016 respectively.13
+It has done so in recent cases in the pharmaceutical industry, including one involving a proposed transaction between two innovative drug companies, which resulted in the issuance of a NAL.13 Two others involved the proposed transactions discussed above, which were cleared pursuant to consent agreements in April and December 2016 respectively.14 Another proposed transaction involving pharmacy distribution and franchising services in Quebec also resulted in a consent agreement in April 2018.15

 According to the Bureau’s position statement, the review examined the effects of the proposed transaction on the parties’ products that are currently marketed, as well as pipeline products.
 The Bureau’s focus was on whether the proposed transaction was likely to increase prices in the relevant markets or decrease another dimension of competition, such as innovation.